- About Us

 A denture is a removable dental appliance and a replacement for missing teeth and surrounding tissue.
 They are made to resemble your natural teeth and enhance your smile.

 There are two types of dentures - complete and partial dentures.
 Complete dentures are used when all of the teeth are missing while partial dentures are used when some natural teeth remain.
 A partial denture not only fills in the spaces created by missing teeth, but it also prevents other teeth from shifting.
+With dental implants, we can even make your smile fixed to the jawbone just like a natural set of teeth so you don't have to remove your teeth to clean or sleep!

 During your denture appointments, highly accurate impressions (molds) and measurements are taken and used to create your custom denture.
 We try it on for size to check proper shape, color, and fit.